“I have no problems” He replied.

 Because of his physical condition he was surrounded by a team of people whose only job was to ensure his happiness.
 The only thing he could do to live a little dangerously was to not wear a seat-belt, which I am sorry to say, was the very thing that killed him.

 The picture on the right is Steph Davis.
 She’s doing what is called “Free Climbing” or “Free Soloing.”
 The free doesn’t refer to the cost, it refers to the fact she doesn’t use ropes!

 You might be tempted to think it’s crazy, but it’s no different than golf.
 It’s easy to get to the top with a helicopter, it’s also easy to get the little white ball in the ridiculously small hole.
-But not if you only use a bent club.
+But not if you only use a club.

 We don’t want “easy” because “easy” does not make us happy.
 It makes monkeys happy, but it does nothing for us.
 In fact, as soon as we reach any stage of equilibrium we will immediately seek a new path of danger.